Specific ion interaction theory: Development

 where km is a Sechenov coefficient.

 In the example of a monobasic acid HA, assuming that the background electrolyte is the salt NaNO3, the interaction coefficients will be for interaction between H+ and NO3−, and between A− and Na+.

 Determination and application

 Firstly, equilibrium constants are determined at a number of different ionic strengths, at a chosen temperature and particular background electrolyte.
 The interaction coefficients are then determined by fitting to the observed equilibrium constant values.
 The procedure also provides the value of K at infinite dilution.
 It is not limited to monobasic acids. and can also be applied to metal complexes.
 The SIT and Pitzer approaches have been compared recently.
 The Bromley equation has also been compared to both SIT and Pitzer equations.
+It has been shown that the SIT equation is a practical simplification of a more complicated hypothesis, that is rigorously applicable only at trace concentrations of reactant and product species immersed in a surrounding electrolyte medium.